Anonim9999/cristian-stefan-portofoio.github.io/README.md

 ## Work Experience
 **Junior System Tester @Continental Automative Group**
 - established the very first virtual testing entity (vECU) in cooperation with a team of newbies
-- sucesfully harnessed the testing equipment resources as software labels and functions
+- successfully harnessed the testing equipment resources - which consisted off a tremendous amount of relays (at least 500) - as utilities the software component could access and control at any given time or moment.
 - solve out over 68 bugs
 - redesigned and fixed up to 20 measurement software functions